 It’s that time of year, folks.
 Many of us are well into the snowy season.
 And many of us have been quarantined or house-bound for weeks at a time.
-We’re all dreaming of some tropical, sunny paradise to take all our cares away.
+We’re all dreaming of some tropical, sunny paradise, like the beautiful Caribbean islands, to take all our cares away.
 And, while we simply can’t go much of anywhere right now, we can certainly sprinkle a little wanderlust on our daydreams with some post-vaccination, post-Covid travel.
 So, I asked my amazing travel blog community for the best Caribbean islands and here’s what they’ve presented us with.
-A big thanks to my fellow travel bloggers for their generous contributions!
+A big thanks to my fellow travel bloggers for their generous contributions and travel tips!

 NOTE: THIS POST HAS BEEN SPONSORED AND/OR CONTAINS AFFILIATE LINKS THROUGH WHICH I EARN A COMMISSION AT NO ADDITIONAL COST TO YOU.
 SUPPORT A WOMAN-OWNED SMALL BUSINESS (LIKE MINE!)
 TODAY.
 (P.S.
 ALL VIEWS EXPRESSED ARE MY OWN.
 OF COURSE.)